What are Public Libraries?

 Library use is in decline.

-According to CIPFA, the number of visits to libraries across England, Wales and Scotland declined substantially from 335 million in 2005 to 215 million in 2019/20.
+According to CIPFA, the number of in person visits to libraries across England, Wales and Scotland declined substantially from 335 million in 2005 to 215 million in 2019/20.

 In the same period, the total number of books issued for loan halved from approximately 323 million to 166 million.
 The number of books in stock across public libraries had also decreased from 103 million in 2005 to 75 million in 2019.

-In 2012, the Society of Chief Librarians in 2012, released figures that suggested 60% of the population had a library card.
+In 2012, the Society of Chief Librarians in 2012, released figures that suggested 60% of the population had a library card or a library membership.
 By 2016, a polling study by YouGov suggested that just 51% of the population possessed a library card.
 And given the previous trend, that figure may well have since declined below half of the population.

 There are a number of reasons advanced for the drop in popularity of the local library, ranging from the failure of the library network to modernise, cuts in library expenditure, and the shift to digital.